lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 - Observe the permission, user and group documents.
 - Show all the document's fields and see how inbound permission fields point to users and groups.
 - Observe how the outbound field of users with group memeberships point to the group(s).
-- Observe fullName_s field of users and groups that correlate it to the logged-in principal at search time.
+- Observe the fullName_s field of users and groups that correlate it to the logged-in principal at search time.

 ## Security trimming stage (Query time)